Telelift: History

-A second product line was an AGV (automated guided vehicle) called "TransCar" which was installed from 1974 – 2012 in dozens of hospitals in Europe and Asia.
+Other product line are the AGV (automated guided vehicle system) called "UniVan" which is installed in dozens of hospitals in Europe and Asia, and pneumatic tube systems.

 In 1989, Thyssen bought Telelift GmbH, integrated its own library automation system type "MultiLift" and added the Siemens track system type Simacom VT.
 In 1999, a Swiss company bought Telelift GmbH and integrated it into their healthcare solutions group.
 In 2012, Telelift GmbH was sold and is privately owned again.

-To date, more than 1,300 Telelift systems have been installed in over 40 countries.
+To date, more than 1,500 Telelift systems have been installed in over 50 countries.

 Products

-Telelift develops and produces rail-bound conveying systems for transporting goods of up to 50kg in buildings and production plants.

-A unique trait of all systems is a three-dimensional traffic routing, with 100% system monitoring and Industry 4.0 qualified implementation.
+Telelift develops and produces conveying systems for transporting goods of up to 500 kg in buildings and production plants.
+All systems utilise a three-dimensional traffic routing, with 100% system monitoring and Industry 4.0 qualified implementation.

 Healthcare has the largest market share.
-About 500 systems have been installed in hospitals, to increase hygiene standards and significantly drop the number of lower-educated transportation staff.
+About 650 systems have been installed in hospitals, to increase hygiene standards and optimize the number of transportation staff.

 Other markets are libraries with more than 250,000 books, administration buildings with security demand, and industry applications (automotive and food industries).